fourieraudio/docs/manual/getting-started.md

 When the **transform**.engine and **transform**.client are on incompatible versions, when selecting your **transform**.engine in the  **transform**.client, it will launch directly to the ‘Software’ tab, do not pass go, do not collect $200.

 At this point you will see the message ‘Upgrade to ??.??.?? (required)’ and you will be unable to do anything else.
-Select upgrade and it will do its thing, once finished, you’ll be prompted to restart and your **transform**.engine will be firing on all cylinders in no time.
+Select upgrade and it will do its thing.
+Once finished, you’ll be prompted to restart and your **transform**.engine will be firing on all cylinders in no time.
 This will ensure maximum performance and compatibility!

 If you have any problems when upgrading - please don't hesitate to drop us an email at support@fourieraudio.com and we'll get back to you ASAP.

 :::

-# Step 7: Installing Plugins
+## Step 7: Installing Plugins

 Now it's time to install your plugins!